-As at December 31, 2017, OPG's regulated hydroelectric facilities had a total in-service capacity of 6,426 MW and the non-regulated hydroelectric facilities had a total in-service capacity of 1,042 MW.

-OPG's hydroelectric generating stations range in age from the newly in-serviced Peter Sutherland Sr. GS to the DeCew Falls I GS, which is 120 years old.
+As at December 31, 2018, OPG's regulated hydroelectric facilities had a total in-service capacity of 6,426 MW and the non-regulated hydroelectric facilities in Ontario had a total in-service capacity of 1,054 MW.
+OPG's Ontario hydroelectric generating stations range in age from the Peter Sutherland Sr. GS which commenced commercial operations in 2017 to the DeCew Falls I GS, which is over 120 years old.
+Eagle Creek's hydroelectric facilities had a total in-service generating capacity of approximately 216 MW, excluding minority-held facilities, as at December 31, 2018.

-Hydroelectric ESAs with 50-year terms are in place for the following hydroelectric facilities:
+Hydroelectric ESAs with 50-year terms are in place for the following hydroelectric facilities in Ontario:

-- Lac Seul and Ear Falls generating stations, with an expiry date of February 2059; - Healey Falls GS, with an expiry date of April 2060; - Sandy Falls, Wawaitin, Lower Sturgeon, and Hound Chute generating stations, with an expiry date of December 2060; - Little Long, Harmon, Smoky Falls, and Kipling generating stations, with an expiry date of January 2064; and - Peter Sutherland Sr. GS placed in-service in March 2017, with an expiry date of March 2067.
+- Lac Seul and Ear Falls generating stations, with an expiry date of February 2059; - Healey Falls GS, with an expiry date of April 2060; - Sandy Falls, Wawaitin, Lower Sturgeon and Hound Chute generating stations, with an expiry date of December 2060; - Little Long, Harmon, Smoky Falls and Kipling generating stations, with an expiry date of January 2064; and - Peter Sutherland Sr. GS, with an expiry date of March 2067.